hubleto/developer/book/content/pages/download-and-install.md

 # Download and install

 Use Hubleto for your projects.

-It's free and easy.
+Installation takes only a few minutes and it's super easy.

 ## Prerequisities